AMERICAN RABBIT HOUND ASSOCIATION

 8.

-The hound must hunt in the cast into which he/she
+The hound must hunt in the cast into

-was drawn and with the number
+which he/she was drawn and with the

-cast.
+the cast.

 9.